guardian/command-line-workshops/workshops/1-shells-and-shortcuts/research.md

 * How do I combine commands together?
 * What do I need to know to write a script file?

 Please use the questions as a guide to your research.
-Consult our [resources document](./resources.md) for some useful links, and of course, the internet.
+Consult our [resources document](./resources.md) for some useful links, and use the internet!

 Don't worry if you don't get through all the questions.
 If you do, try the extension questions.